[PHP] Points to note when checking whether a specified string/pattern is included

 Note 3

-If you insert an array into needle, it will not cause an error, but this does not mean that you can specify multiple needles; the array will simply be cast to an integer.
+No error occurs if you put an array into needle, but this does not mean that you can specify multiple needles; it just means that the array is cast to an integer

-#As of PHP 7.0, casting an array to an integer will result in 0 for an empty array and 1 for a non-empty array.
+#As of PHP 7.0, casting an array to an integer will return 0 for an empty array and 1 for a non-empty array

 strstr() [ Manual ]

-This function finds the first occurrence of needle and returns from there to the end of the string.
+This function finds the position where needle first appears and returns the string from there to the end of the string.

-If needle is not found, it returns FALSE, so it can be used to check for existence, but it is not recommended to use this function solely for that purpose.
+If needle is not found, it returns FALSE, so it can be used to check existence, but it is not recommended to use this function only for that purpose.

 Note:

-If you just want to check whether a needle exists in a particular haystack, use strpos() instead, which is faster and uses less memory.
+If you just want to check whether a needle is in a particular haystack, use strpos() instead, which is faster and uses less memory.

 preg_match() [ Manual ]